 It may take between 4 to 6 weeks for a child to get symptoms of scabies after coming

 in contact with an infected person.

 In children younger than age 2, the rash caused by the mites tends to show up on the

-head, neck, palms, and soles.
-In older children, the rash is usually located on any
+head, neck, palms, and soles of the feet.
+In older children, the rash is usually located

 Between the fingers